-If you're in need of a wheelchair or scooter, one thing you'll soon discover is that the world is not so easy to inhabit anymore.
+At some point, you're likely to need wheelchair ramps if you're use a wheelchair or scooter.
+One thing you soon discover is that the world is not so easy to inhabit anymore.
 Getting in and out of your own home is probably the first thing you'll have to contend with, and adding a permanent wheelchair ramp, stair lift or elevator may be the way you decide to go.

 However, as soon as you leave your home, you're likely to be run into problems again.
 If you have a scooter, or motorized wheelchair, or any type of self-propelled wheelchair, a street curb or threshold can literally stop you in your tracks.